AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/tenant-registration/README.md

 # Tenant Registration Keycloak Extension

-Keycloak 26.4.1 extension for tenant-aware registration: custom `/register-tenant` URL, create tenant via external API at form submit, add user to Keycloak group (`defaultGroupId`), and send account-created email (synchronously in the request thread).
+Keycloak 26.4.1 extension for tenant-aware registration: custom `/register-tenant` URL, create tenant via external API at form submit, add user to Keycloak group (`defaultGroupId`), substitute `{tenantKey}` in `redirect_uri` before redirect, measure registration flow time, and send account-created email asynchronously in a background thread (so the flow is not blocked on SMTP).

 ## Providers overview